INSURANCE TIMING • 2026

 What About Pre-Existing Conditions?
 Timing Matters

 If you have a pre-existing medical condition, timing becomes critical.
-Many policies require you to purchase within 14-21 days of your FIRST trip deposit (usually flight or hotel booking) to qualify for the pre-existing condition waiver.
-If you wait until after visa approval, you may lose the waiver and your condition will be excluded.
-For pre-existing conditions, buy as early as possible — ideally when you book your first travel component.
+Many policies require you to purchase within 14-21 days of your FIRST travel booking to qualify for the pre-existing condition waiver.
+For pre-existing conditions, buy as early as possible.

 How Our $5 Service Solves the Timing Problem